dar1enyang/Rental-Helper/README.md

 # Rental-Helper
-> A go-to tool for realtors to collect organized property listings.

 Designed a web scraper for realtors with organized property listings and parameters which can be analyzed to determine sales and prospective buyers using Java and Jsoup package.